DevelopersHawai/Social_Network_Front_end/README.md

 ### Contribute
-If you to contribute.
+If you want to contribute.
 Please see here on how to [contribute](https://github.com/Hawaiideveloper/nodeJS_SocialMediaSite/blob/master/Maintainers_Contributors.md)